 Emergency services performed CPR there for 42 minutes before rushing Jackson to the hospital.

-The Los Angeles County coroner determined that Jackson’s death was a homicide as a result of combined drug intoxication.
+An autopsy report by Lakshmanan Sathyavagiswaran, the chief medical examiner for the Los Angeles County coroner, determined that Jackson’s death was a homicide as a result of combined drug intoxication.

 The finding relates to broader questions regarding Jackson’s health and history of drug use during his later years.

 Following his death, police found drugs in his home, including some made out to false names.